 Content via #rstats on Twitter

-Data Visualization: A practical introduction (with lots of ggplot2 code!) by Kieran Healy
+Data Visualization: A practical introduction (by Kieran Healy)

 Here are R scripts and notebooks used to generate my blog projects